Discover why I chose a wall-mounted dust collection system for my small shop in this easy-to-understand guide. Supply list included.

 For my new dust collection system, I chose this Grizzly Wall-Mount Dust Collector.
 This 1 HP unit has a canister filter rated for 1 micron.
 The canister filter has a handle that knocks off the loose dust that has caked on the filter’s pleats.
 The handle is a great feature that the aftermarket filter on my Harbor Freight unit didn’t have.

-📝 NOTE: I have read some reviews from people who had trouble keeping the bag on the collector.
-I have not experienced this issue.
+📝 NOTE: I’ve read some reviews from people who had trouble keeping the bag on the collector; however, I have not experienced this issue.

 Ducting or ductwork is what carries the sawdust and chips from the machine to the dust collector.
 There are three common types of ducting: flexible hose, PVC pipe, and metal pipe.